-There are three types of rear-facing car seats.
 An infant-only car seat is made for babies up to 35 pounds.
-They typically pop out of a base so you can carry the seat with a handle or put it in a stroller.
+These seats typically pop out of a base so you can carry the seat with a handle or put it in a stroller.
 A convertible seat isn't as portable as an infant-only seat, but can be converted into a front-facing seat when the child is big enough.
-A three-in-one can be used as both rear- and front-facing car seats and a booster seat, when the child outgrows a front-facing car seat.
+A three-in-one can be used as both rear- and front-facing car seats and a booster seat when the child outgrows a front-facing car seat.